High Holiday Melodies

 MUSAF:

-• K’vakarat Ro’eh Edro: This is part of Unetaneh Tokef.
+• Kevakarat Ro’eh Edro (by Shlomo Carlebach): This is part of Unetaneh Tokef.

-• Ki Ch’shimcha: This is from the continuation of Unetaneh Tokef, and this melody is originally “Acheinu”.
+• Ki Ch’shimcha: This is from the continuation of Unetaneh Tokef, this melody is originally “Acheinu” by Abie Rotenberg.

-• Ein Kitzvah: A triumphant march (via the Modzitz Hasidim) that leads into the kedushah.
+• Ein Kitzvah (Modzitz Chassidim): A triumphant march that leads into the kedushah.

 • Hayom: This melody by Rabbi Julia Andelman concludes the musaf service.